nnordby/twain/pages/doc_creation/doc_socialPosting.md

   </style>
 </head>
 ```
 Your document properties will need to be setup to accommodate the template properties identified in the tokens in the meta data.
-You **_don't_** need separate properties or tokens for the Open Graph Data and the Twitter data.
-One set of properties will work for both of them.
+{% include tip.html content="You **_don't_** need separate properties or tokens for the Open Graph Data and the Twitter data.
+One set of properties will work for both of them." %}

 A properly formatted post will appear like this when the Facebook share is invoked:
 ![](http://screencast-o-matic.com/screenshots/u/fUaP/1501715171795-69114.png)